umnovjp/NHLShiftStats1/README.md

 ## Print Goals Button
 This is optional feature will print all goals of the game to the screen if a user wants to see that.
 But this button is unlikely to stay there in the final version.
 Currently it is not a working feature.

+## Kind of known bug
+Script gets interrupted during analysis of Flyers game where Lukas Sedlak #23 played in 2022-23 season.
+It is very unusual contract situation.
+I decided to leave it as it is.
+If necessary I will be able to write a patch.
+Leaving as it is for now...

 ## Notes
-It is first time when I use 4 nested loops in JavaScript.
-That was wonderful experience to do it again
+It is first time when I use 7 nested loops in JavaScript.
+Did it before in languages like Pascal.
+That was wonderful experience to do it again in the new language